lolmanQ/lolmanQ/README.md

 <h3 align="center">A Gameplay & Games programmer</h3>

 ## How am I?
 My name is Elias but online i'm known as lolmanQ.
-I have now been programming for 5 years, and work on a fair few projects
+I have been programming since 2014, and in that time work on a fair few projects

 ## My skills
 <!--